— 11 min read

 Challenges and Barriers to MMC

 The change from traditional methods to using MMC requires learning and upskilling, as any new development that leads to a change in ways of working does.
-Some people are more adaptable to change than others, so it’s important that there is enough education around the how and why of introducing MMC to your construction projects.
+Some people are more adaptable to change than others, so it’s important that there is strong leadership buy-in and enough education around the how and why of introducing MMC to your construction projects.

 Initial Cost and Investment Requirements